FCRA Compliance

 If a background check returns no red flags, the employer may choose to move forward with hiring the subject of that report.
 In these situations, the employer has no more remaining obligations under the FCRA.

-However, if the employer decides to rescind a job offer or disqualify a candidate based on background check findings, additional FCRA requirements apply.
+However, what if the employer rescinds a job offer or disqualifies a candidate?
+If they base the decision on background check findings, additional FCRA requirements apply.
 In the parlance of the FCRA, this decision is “adverse action.”
-Employers considering adverse action based on background check findings have a series of FCRA obligations that they must follow before they consider or hire another candidate.
+Employers considering adverse action based on a background check face more FCRA obligations.
+You must complete these obligations before dismissing an applicant.

-Specifically, if you are the employer, the FCRA requires you to send the candidate a “pre-adverse-action notice” before you officially finalize your decision.
-The pre-adverse action notice must include a copy of the background report and the Consumer Financial Protection Bureau’s summary of rights.
+The FCRA requires you to send the candidate a “pre-adverse-action notice” before you finalize your decision.
+The pre-adverse action notice must include a copy of the background report you used.
+It must also have the Consumer Financial Protection Bureau’s summary of rights.

-You must send this pre-adverse notice a “reasonable time” before making a decision based on the report.
-The Federal Trade Commission states that five business days is a reasonable amount of time when the notice is delivered by first class mail.
-If that five-day period elapses without a response from the subject, then you may move forward with a decision based on the background check report.
+You must send this pre-adverse notice a “reasonable time” before making the final decision.
+The FTC states that five business days is a reasonable time to give notice by mail.
+If that time elapses without a response, you may proceed with the adverse decision.

-If the subject disputes the background report or pre-adverse notice, then you must halt the hiring process.
-Under the FCRA, you are not permitted to move forward with adverse action until after the background check company has resolved the candidate’s dispute.
+If the subject disputes the background report, you must halt the hiring process.
+Under the FCRA, you cannot take final adverse action until after the background check company resolves the dispute.

-If the subject does not respond to the pre-adverse action notice, you can officially take action and move forward with the hiring process.
-Similarly, if the background check company pursues the subject’s dispute but rules that the information included in the report is accurate, you can formally take the candidate out of employment consideration.
+If the subject does not respond, you can officially take action and move forward with the hiring process.
+Similarly, a dispute may be resolved in your favor.
+The background check company may rule that the information in the report is accurate.
+If so, you can formally take the candidate out of employment consideration.

-In either case, when you do officially take adverse action based on a background check report, you must take several additional steps to comply with the FCRA.
+When you take action based on a background check, some other steps are necessary to comply.
 These steps include the following:

-• Notify the subject that they can request another free copy of their background report from the consumer reporting agency (the background check provider) within the next 62 days
+• Notify the subject that they can request another free copy of their background report.
+They must request the report from the background check provider within the next 62 days.

-• Notify the subject that they can dispute any inaccurate or incomplete information in the report by contacting the background screening agency
+• Notify the subject that they can dispute any inaccurate or incomplete information in the report.
+To do so, they must contact the background screening agency.

 backgroundchecks.com provides forms online and assists you with compliance

-At backgroundchecks.com, our customers have access to a dedicated compliance area in our web-based order system.
+At backgroundchecks.com, our customers can access a dedicated compliance area in our web-based order system.
 The following FCRA compliance support is available through that system:

 backgroundchecks.com can help with electronic pre-adverse and adverse action services

-If you want us to handle this process, you will only have to provide the email address of the applicant during the order process.
+If you want us to handle this process, you will only have to provide the applicant’s email address during the order process.
 The video will give you a quick overview of the process.

 FAQs

-Staying compliant with the FCRA requires employers to follow a federal law called the Fair Credit Reporting Act (FCRA) to the letter.
-This law includes specific requirements regarding how employers use background checks for employment purposes.
-Specific sections of the FCRA cover nuanced guidelines for background check disclosure and authorization and what employers must do if they wish to disqualify a candidate from job consideration based on background check findings.
+FCRA compliance refers to steps businesses take to use consumer reports legally.
+Employers must follow the Fair Credit Reporting Act (FCRA) to the letter.
+This law includes specific requirements regarding how employers use background checks.
+Specific sections of the FCRA cover nuanced guidelines for background check disclosure and authorization.
+This includes what employers must do if they wish to disqualify someone based on their record.
 Employers should establish written background screening policies that incorporate FCRA requirements.

 What does FCRA mean on a credit report?

 FCRA stands for “Fair Credit Reporting Act.”
-It is a federal law enacted in 1971 that regulates the consumer reporting agency industry and protects consumer privacy.
+Background check rules and credit reporting rules come from this law.
+It is a federal statute enacted in 1971 that regulates the consumer reporting agency industry and protects consumer privacy.
 All credit reporting bureaus are subject to the FCRA, including all background check companies.

 How do you comply with the FCRA?

-All employers that wish to use background checks to guide employment decisions should review the FCRA in detail and seek guidance on FCRA compliance from their attorneys.
+All employers that wish to use background checks should review the FCRA in detail.
+Seek guidance on FCRA compliance from an attorney familiar with employment law.

 What are my rights under FCRA?

-The FCRA regulates consumer reporting agencies so that they conduct their business in fair, impartial, and respectful ways, particularly regarding consumer privacy.
-As a job seeker, the FCRA protects you throughout the pre-employment background check process.
-No employer can launch an investigation of your background without first disclosing their intention to do so and obtaining your express written consent.
-In addition, employers cannot disqualify you from job consideration based on background check findings without first notifying you and giving you a chance to dispute those findings
+The FCRA regulates reporting agencies so that they conduct their business in fair, impartial, and respectful ways.
+The goal is to protect consumer privacy.
+As a job seeker, the FCRA protects you throughout the background check process.
+No employer can launch an investigation of your background without first disclosing their intention to do so.
+They must also obtain your express written consent.
+Employers in FCRA compliance cannot disqualify you from job consideration without first notifying you and giving you a chance to dispute your background check.

 Be sure.
 Be confident.
 Be fast, efficient, and consistent.